Zarcolio/splitfqdn/README.md

 # Example

 ```
-echo www1.www2.google.co.uk | splitxld "%3 is the third level domain of %2.%1"
+echo www1.www2.google.co.uk | splitfqdn "%3 is the third level domain of %2.%1"
 ```
 This results in:
 ```